 Performance coach Charlène Gisèle Bourliout delves into why this aversion to coaching exists in the legal sector, and the benefits lawyers stand to gain by overcoming it.

 One reason for this is that both sectors are performance-based.
-To be successful in the legal sector, one must provide efficient and effective legal services.
+To be , one must provide efficient and effective legal services.
 This is also true for athletes.
 Therefore, in order to win and sustain a successful career, they must be able to perform at their best.

 Another parallel between the two sectors is that they are both adversarial and competitive environments.
 The legal sector is competitive because there are limited opportunities for lawyers to work at major firms or organisations and to serve the most sought-after clients.
 Athletes are competitive because there can only be one winner in each event.